UnaiOlaiz/SmartBench---Group-7/README.md

 7. Usage data is visualized on ThingSpeak dashboards.

 ## Documentation
-- Full documentation is available in the GitHub Wiki, including:
+- Full documentation is available in the GitHub <a href="https://github.com/UnaiOlaiz/SmartBench---Group-7/wiki">Wiki.
-  - Architecture
-  - File-by-file explanation
-  - Deployment
-  - Dashboards
-  - Replication guide

 ## Team – Group 7
 Matěj Zýka